Bunny (1998 film): Plot

 Bunny, an elderly female rabbit, lives alone in a small cabin in the forest.
 While baking a cake one night, she is continually bothered by a large moth that keeps flying around her kitchen.
 No matter what she does, she cannot get rid of the intruder; she is especially annoyed when it runs into a photograph, taken many years ago, of herself and her late husband on their wedding day.
-Eventually, she knocks it into the cake batter, which she quickly and angrily pours into a pan and shoves into the oven.
+At one point, she accidentally knocks it into the cake batter, which she quickly and angrily mixes before pouring into a pan and shoving into the oven.
 She then sets the kitchen timer and falls asleep, only to be awakened by loud rumblings and a blue-white light coming from the oven, whose door soon falls open.
 Crawling inside, she finds herself face-to-face with the moth and begins to float through an otherworldly space toward the source of the light, with a pair of giant moth wings sprouting from her back to propel her as the insect leads her along.
 She is soon revealed to be among dozens of moths being drawn to the light.
 The film ends with a close-up of the wedding photo, which comes to life as the younger Bunny nestles her head contentedly on her husband's shoulder; the shadows and reflections of two of the moths play across the image as well.

 During his introduction to the film on the Ice Age DVD, Wedge offers his take of these events: Bunny dies in her sleep, and the oven serves as a gateway to the afterlife.
 Her spirit is instinctively drawn into it, as a moth going toward a bright light, and is finally reunited with her husband.